 - Sprinkle more bacon, thyme and bay leaves and cover with a lid.

-- Introduce the pot in the oven at 350F for 2 hours.
+- Bake in the oven at 350F for about 2 hours.

-- After 2 hours remove the lid and let the cabbage rolls bake for another 30 minutes.
+- Remove the lid and allow the cabbage rolls to bake for another 30-45 minutes.
 You might notice the water evaporated, so you can add a little bit more, but do not fill up the pot again.